 Captivating text, attractive visuals, and a clear call to action?
 Yes, these elements are essential to writing a quality newsletter, but there is more to consider than that.

-In fact, the number of emails flooding our inboxes can be mind-blowing.
+The number of emails flooding our inboxes can be mind-blowing.
 According to DMR for business statistics, the average person receives 121 emails a day (about 44,000 emails a year).
 That is quite a lot to read!
 So, it’s crucial to address your target audience and grab their attention with quality content.

-In order to set up a relevant newsletter, we recommend the following steps:
+To set up a relevant newsletter, we recommend the following steps:

 1- Define your goals and objectives

-First of all, before you even start designing your newsletter template, you need to think about why you want to create one, and consider a few things to make sure you address the right messages.
+First of all, before you even start designing your newsletter template, you need to think about why you want to create one and consider a few things to make sure you address the right messages.

 Ask yourself if your newsletter is intended to help you to: